wfordh/higgins_site_hydeout/_drafts/ruminations-on-basketball.md

 comments: false

 ---
-Analytics was always going to happen.
-It didn't ruin anything.
-We ended up at the most likely point, though maybe faster than expected thanks to technological advances.

-Has analytics slowed the rate of rule changes?
-How teams figure out the system quicker than ever and why that means we need to shake it up.
-The role of analytics and the desire for standardization.

-Changes to the game and how it is played.

-Changes to the game w/r/t how it is produced and presented.

-Impact vs Talent: role of analytics (and eye test?) small blurb on how contract is inextricably linked to both of them

-Path dependence, randomness, fat tails, negative vs positive payoffs, etc Taleb ideas in basketball

-Global vs local optima

-***

 Basketball on Paper was published 15 years ago.
 ESPN's Real Plus-Minus was introduced five years ago.
 The Sloan Sports Analytics Conference is over 10 years old.
 It is clear that basketball analytics has a firm foothold in the greater world of basketball and is here to stay.
 However, was it always going to be like this?
 Are there other possible histories where analytics did not become a part of the basketball ecosystem?

 I intend to explore these questions here and related branches of thought in subsequent pieces, in an effort to take a critical look at the state of the NBA today.
 The pieces will primarily concern the role of analytics and its influence on the game, but they will be varying degrees of technical and generally rely more on heuristics than hard numbers.
 Although I have a rough outline of ideas I want to cover in these pieces, part of the journey is seeing which new branches sprout up as we move through these meditations.
 Now on to the fun part - was analytics as it is known today always going to happen?

 Let's not bury the lede here - some iteration of analytics was always going to happen.
 It's well documented that coaches such as Dean Smith used statistics to better track, measure, and evaluate team performance, which in turn influenced team strategy.
 There were other possible paths for analytics to have taken up to this point, but the current state strikes me as one of the most common outcomes.
 Other paths were possible to reach this point and the timeline was perhaps sped up a bit thanks to the overall progressive nature of the league, especially under Adam Silver, compared to other leagues, but something akin to this state was likely all along.

-(add short paragraph transitioning from current point to tracing it back a bit. stuff about dean oliver, pelton, and morey getting jobs.
-Synergy sports, bk-ref, pitchf/x, and eventually sportvu/statcast)

 If we trace back the taken path, we can piece together the crucial junctions where technology, events, and individuals influenced the adoption of analytics.
 For example, SportVu's tracking cameras and the data that came with it, including Second Spectrum and the products they build on top of that data.
 Prior to that, Synergy Sports was responsible for pushing forward both video analysis and analytics by classifying play types, aggregating player and team statistics for them, and presenting them on a per possession basis and with stats such as effective field goal percentage.